 Five Point Hostel.
 This hostel offers beds in dorm rooms and private double, triple, and quadruple rooms.
 The bathrooms are shared and this property does not offer air conditioning.
 However, this hostel gets rave reviews and it is a very good option if you are traveling on a budget.

 If you are traveling in groups of three or more, staying in an apartment may be your best option.
 It can be challenging to find a hotel in Gdansk with rooms that will accommodate four or more people.

 We stayed in a two-bedroom apartment and it was wonderful.
 Not only did we have two bedrooms, but we also had a nice sized living room with a small kitchen and a washing machine.
 So, if you are traveling as a group or are planning a long stay in Gdansk, consider one of these apartment options.

-Nature Old City at St. Mary’s Basilica.
+Family Luxury Nature Apartment.
 This is where we stayed.
 We had a two-bedroom, one-bathroom apartment with a small kitchen, living room, and a washing machine.
 From the apartment, it was just a five-minute walk to get to the Neptune fountain on Dlugi Targ.
 This place worked great for us…excellent location, plenty of space for our family of four, and the wifi worked very well.
 Our only complaint, and it’s relatively minor, is that we could easily hear the hourly tolling of the bells at St. Mary’s Basilica.
 The apartment does not have air-conditioning, so on the one or two nights we tried to sleep with the windows open, the bells woke us up.